mandemmike/AI-PASS/README.md

 ### Age Accuracy
-Both training and validation set, accuracy for the age feature in our model stabilizes itself towards to a specific point through the end of training (epoch#150).
+Both training and validation set, accuracy for the age feature in our model stabilizes itself towards to a specific point as well through the end of training (epoch#150).
 Having an accuracy over 70% without any indication of overfitting and underfitting is a good fit for a good generalization.

 <img src="./ModelTrainingService/metrics_figures/age_accuracy.png" width="400" height="300" align="center"><br>